H-Criqui/CS211-finalProject/Readme.md

 ## Text based adventure

 This is my Text based adventure game

+Available commands
+During a battle you will be prompted for what you would like to do, currently you can:
+-attack           (deals damage to enemy)
+-run              (25% chance to escape from enemy, losing you the combat reward but instanly ending the battle) -inventory        (Shows you your inventory of usable Items, does not use up turn action) -use [item]       (uses [item], does use turn action)

+After combat you will be promted to pick a path, this leads to your next battle -simply type 1 , 2 , or 3 to chose which path you would like to go down

 Current Features:

 3 encounters each with a separate enemy to fight